mysociety/fixmystreet/customising/integration.md

 If you want to have the problem reports for some categories to be integrated into their body's back-end, but continue to send others by email, set the body's send method as above, but also enable **contacts can be devolved**.
-Now you can set speicific contact's *send methods* to `email`, which will override the body's send method.
+Now you can set specific contacts' *send methods* to `email`, which will override the body's send method.

 ### Passing external IDs between the two systems